Using Aromatherapy as Stress Relief for Seniors and Caregivers

 Sachets

-These scented pouches are great for adding to a bedside table or next to a favorite chair.
+These scented pouches are ideal for placing on a bedside table or next to a favorite chair.
 They’re also simple to make at home.

 Some options: